royalapplications/docs/src/products/royalts/getting-started/panels-and-tabs.md

 ## Tabs

-By default, the [Dashboard panel](xref:royalts_ui_panels#-dashboard) is tabbed to the tab bar.
-Each connected session is represented by a tab in the tab bar.
+By default, the [Dashboard panel](xref:royalts_ui_panels#-dashboard) is tabbed to the tab bar, and each connected session has a tab.
 Connection tabs cannot be docked like dock panels.
 You can drag connection tabs to rearrange them in the tab bar and can also be dragged out to create floating windows from connection tabs.

 > [!Note]
 > In order to drag tabs of a connection based on external applications (such as PuTTY or VNC), you need to hold the **SHIFT** key.